 1) Remedy the Situation

 The first step is trying to right your wrong.
-Sometimes, the company that’s hired us to try to remove the bad reviews has truly failed by their customers – this is unacceptable to us (Atilus), and no longer an acceptable business practice – as we all live in an increasingly digital world where are actions as businesses have far-reaching consequences.
-Sometimes however, it’s simply a communication issue (in fact many of the businesses requesting reputation management involve average consumers making highly technical purchases or decisions – decisions they are often unable to fully grasp).
-As a web development company we too struggle with this same issue – many times clients hire us because they feel good about the relationship, but have no grasp of the underlying tasks we are about to perform – it’s our job to constantly educate and inform our clients to ensure they have the best experience.
-Regardless of what has occurred, or why the relationship went south the – first step is always the same – determining what went wrong and trying to remedy it through a direct contact and good old customer service.
+Sometimes, the company that’s hired us to try to remove the bad reviews has truly failed by their customers – this is unacceptable to us (Atilus), and no longer an acceptable business practice, as we all live in an increasingly digital world where our actions as businesses have far-reaching consequences.
+Sometimes, however, it’s simply a communication issue (in fact, many of the businesses requesting reputation management involve average consumers making highly technical purchases or decisions – decisions they are often unable to fully grasp).
+As a web development company, we too struggle with this same issue – many times clients hire us because they feel good about the relationship, but have no grasp of the underlying tasks we are about to perform – it’s our job to constantly educate and inform our clients to ensure they have the best experience.
+Regardless of what has occurred or why the relationship went south, the first step is always the same – determining what went wrong and trying to remedy it through direct contact and good old customer service.
 This alone will speak volumes about the kind of company you want to be (at least to this individual) and will be important for later steps.

 If the relationship can be mended – simply ask them to remove their bad review – or better yet – convert it into a positive one.
-Nothing speaks louder than when a company shows it’s diligence and converts a negative experience into a positive one.
-If you’re unable to find the contact information for the person, there are certain tools at a web developers and web marketers’ disposal that may be able to uncover the person(s) information, but hopefully your own records should reveal when such an issue occurred.
+Nothing speaks louder than when a company shows its diligence and converts a negative experience into a positive one.
+If you’re unable to find the contact information for the person, certain tools at a web developer’s and web marketer’s disposal may be able to uncover the person(s) information, but hopefully your own records should reveal when such an issue occurred.

 2) Contact an Attorney